Julius Dresser: Biography

-Profession

 In 1866, at the age of 28, Dresser become editor of a Portland newspaper.
 Later that year the family moved to Webster, Massachusetts, where Dresser edited the Webster Times.
 That year Quimby died, too, and soon after Julius moved to California.
 In 1882 Dresser and his wife moved to Boston, where they set up an office to practice Quimby's system of mental healing.
 In 1883 they began teaching classes, and they became successful through this work.

-Controversy

 When Quimby died in 1866 another student of his wrote to Dresser and implored him to continue Quimby's practice by assuming leadership of the burgeoning movement.
 However, Dresser replied in a letter that he was disenchanted with Quimby's method, and soon after he moved away.
 In the meantime his petitioner, Mary Baker Eddy, went about forming the set of beliefs which eventually became the basis of Christian Science.
 In 1882 Dresser studied Eddy's practice through the teaching of Edward J. Arens, a former Christian Scientist.
-He immediately and publicly accused her of stealing Quimby's ideas without crediting him.
-Dresser first refuted Eddy's claims in his 1887 book, The True History of Mental Science.
+In 1887 he publicly accused her of stealing Quimby's ideas without crediting him; Dresser first refuted Eddy's claims in his lecture, "The True History of Mental Science" later printed as a booklet.
 The Dressers also laid claim to Quimby's teachings by formalizing the New Thought movement and promoting it nationally.

 After Dresser's death in 1893 the family continued its protest against her with his wife continuing by writing the book, The Philosophy of P.P.
 Quimby, which was published in 1895.
 In 1919, Dresser's son Horatio published the book, A History of the New Thought Movement, in which he also laid claim against Eddy's authenticity.